kc101010/Research-Improving-Device-Drivers/DevDriversStudy/Qotable Nuotes.md

 "Keeping Linux Device Drivers up to date is increasingly a challenge; the Linux kernel hackers continue to improve their code, and they have little patience for documentation that fails to keep up" - Corbet, J. Linux Device Drivers.
 3rd Ed. pg 11.
 (January, 2005)

+"The hard part is understanding your  device and how to maximise performance." - Corbet, J. Linux Device Drivers.
+3rd Ed. pg 18.
+(January, 2005)